Muzaffarpur Institute of Technology: Campus

-The campus is in the north-west corner of Muzaffarpur city, along Muzaffarpur–Motihari road, and spread over an area of 85 acre four kilometers from Muzaffarpur railway station.
+The campus is in the north-west corner of Muzaffarpur city, along Muzaffarpur–Motihari road, and spread over an area of 85 acre four kilometres from Muzaffarpur railway station.
 The institute is flanked by the river Burhi Gandak on the north, a reservoir on the east, Muzaffarpur–Motihari road on the south, and the road network on the west.

 The campus is divided into following zones: